• Skip to main content

 Our Vision for Callan Park

-For over twenty years, the Friends of Callan Park have been advocates for protecting Callan Park against sell-offs and development.
-Now, in our twenty-first year, we are pushing for action.
+For over twenty-five years, the Friends of Callan Park have been advocates for protecting Callan Park against sell-offs and development.
+Now, in our twenty-fifth year, we are pushing for action.

 Our priorities are: